bond-tech/bond-sdk-cards/README.md

   without any sample code.
 - `npm run start`: Lint SDK and Sample files, then Deploy a web server from the root folder at `localhost:8080` to run the html samples.

+### Developing the BondCards SDK

+To handle all implementation use cases, Engineers should always build this project (`npm run build`) before committing.

+Include the /dist folder in your commit for customers that link to the built bond-sdk-cards.js file directly.